-Bumper manufacturing companies are located across the United States and around the world.
-The proper selection of bumpers depends requires a careful analysis of material specifications and application requirements.
-Common bumper materials include natural rubber, synthetic rubber, silicone, polysulfide, urethane, polyurethane, and butyl.
-Proprietary materials include Hypalon and Neoprene, trademarked products of DuPont Dow Elastomers LLC.
 Metal bumpers are also available.
-Common bumper shapes are cylindrical, hemispherical, hexagonal, oval, rectangular, rollstock, and square.
+Common bumper shapes are cylindrical, hemispherical, hexagonal, oval, rectangular, roll stock, and square.
+But since they are made from easily shaped and molded materials, they can be formed into just about any shape needed.
 Bumper colors include black, brown, and clear.
-Bumper dimensions include height, width, and diameter.
-In terms of additional considerations, the proteins in natural rubber can induce allergic reactions unless the amount of water extractable protein is low.
-Because bumpers need to be compatible with chemicals they come into contact with, an industrial elastomeric product manufacturer may need to consult a compatibility chart.
+But they can be colored by various techniques from dyes, paints, and skins.
+Another consideration in some circumstances, the proteins in natural rubber can induce allergic reactions unless the amount of water extractable protein is low in the mix.
+Because bumpers need to be compatible with chemicals they may come into contact with, an industrial elastomeric product manufacturer may need to consult a compatibility chart.